 - Nerve damage, including brachial plexus injuries and Erb’s palsy

 - Bruising or bleeding under the scalp

 Some infants may die from their injuries.
-In cases like these, the compassionate Kentucky attorneys at Wilt & Associates can file a wrongful death claim on behalf of the family to help provide justice and closure.
+In cases like these, the compassionate Kentucky attorneys at Wilt Injury Lawyers can file a wrongful death claim on behalf of the family to help provide justice and closure.